-Table 18. mesh Properties
+Table 20. mesh Properties

 Prop erty Туре Defa ult Value Requ ired?
-Description Example path string "" yes The relative or absolute path to the avatar file.
+Description Example path string yes The relative or absolute path to the avatar file.
 This can be an FBX, MD5MESH, GLTF, or GLB file.
-"Ch23_nonPBR.fbx" Links to the file, Ch23_nonPBR.fbx', found in the same folder as this JSON file. uuid string "" No, but reco mme nded A UUID (universally-unique identifier) that uniquely identifies the mesh.
+"Ch23_nonPBR.fbx" Links to the file, Ch23_nonPBR.fbx', found in the same folder as this JSON file. uuid string No, but reco mme nded A UUID (universally-unique identifier) that uniquely identifies the mesh.
 This should be unique across all other avatars.
 While providing a UUID is recommended, if one is not provided, it will be generated automatically from other mesh properties.
-"A477B469-49B9-4BB2-ACF2-3DC807642DBF" Assigns the UUID A477B469-49B9-4BB2-ACF2-3DC807642DBF to the avatar.
+"A477B469-49B9-4BB2-ACF2- 3DC807642DBF" Assigns the UUID A477B469-49B9- 4BB2-ACF2-3DC807642DBF to the avatar.

 Prop erty Туре Defa ult Value Requ ired?
-Description Example trans list of trans form no A list of transform objects to apply to the mesh.
+Description Example trans form list of trans form no A list of transform objects to apply to the mesh.
 The transform objects are combined to form a single transformation as follows: 1.
 All scales are multiplied and then applied.
 2. All rotates are multiplied and then applied (this has the effect of applying rotations in the reverse order that they are listed).
 3. All translations are added and then applied. [{"rotate":[0,0,1,- 45]},{"translate":[0.3,0.8,0]},{ "rotate":[1,0,0,90]},{"scale":1.
 5}] Applies transforms in this order: 1.
 Scales by 1.5.
-2. Rotates about impo rtOpt ions numb er 0 no Options that can be used to import the mesh file.
+2. Rotates about X axis X axis Q°, CCW.
+3. Rotates about the Z axis - 45°, CCW.
+4. Translates along X axis .3 m and Y axis .8 m. impo rtOpt ions numb er 0 no Options that can be used to import the mesh file.
 The available options are specific to the type of mesh file.
-0 joint Name MapF ile string "" no References an external file containing a joint name map for the mesh.
+0 joint Name MapF ile string no References an external file containing a joint name map for the mesh.
 This overrides any joint name map specified in the root.
 Ignored if jointNameMap is defined.
-See Table 17. joint Name Map map {} no Defines joint name mapping for the mesh.
+See Table 19. joint Name Map map {} no Defines joint name mapping for the mesh.
 This overrides any joint name map specified in the root.
-See Table 17.
+See Table 19.